MicrosoftDocs/azure-dev-docs/articles/terraform/get-started-powershell.md

 > * Create an Azure service principal for authentication purposes
 > * Log into Azure using the service principal
 > * Set environment variables so that Terraform correctly authenticates to your Azure subscription
-> * Write a Terraform script to create an Azure resource group
+> * Create a base Terraform configuration file
 > * Create and apply a Terraform execution plan
-> * Use the `terraform plan -destroy` flag to reverse an execution plan
+> * Reverse an execution plan

 ## Prerequisites